ccastil1/SoftwareEngineering/README.md

     /home/ubuntu/apps/se_filesystem/shared/tmp/pids/puma.state`
     (Move this into an init script)

+## Database setup
-Database password needs to be exported to the environment using DATABASE_PASWORD environment variable.
+* Database password needs to be exported to the environment using DATABASE_PASWORD environment variable.
-Password needs to match password for database role.
+* Password needs to match password for database role.

+## Selenium Tests
+* See test/selenium/test_readme.txt for more details.